Subscribe and choose a new cookbook

-Heat oven to 220C/200C fan/gas 7.
-Cook the brown rice in plenty of boiling water for 35 mins or until very tender.
+Heat oven to 220C/200C fan/gas 7, or if using an air-fryer, heat to 180C for 4 mins.
+Cook the brown rice in plenty of boiling water for 35 mins or until tender.

 Crush the almonds using a pestle and mortar, or blitz in a food processor until finely chopped, then sprinkle over a plate.
-Grease a small baking tray with a little of the oil.
+Grease a small baking tray with a little of the oil if baking in the oven.
 Brush the chicken on both sides with the remaining oil and season well.
 Coat the chicken with the nuts and place on the tray.
 Press any remaining nuts from the plate onto each breast.
-Bake for 20 mins or until browned and cooked through.
+Bake for 20 mins in the oven, or 18-20 mins in the air-fryer until browned and cooked through.
 Rest for 4-5 mins on the tray, then slice thickly.

 Meanwhile, make the sauce.
 Heat the oil in a medium non-stick saucepan and add the onion, garlic and ginger.
 Loosely cover the pan and fry gently for 8 mins or until softened and lightly browned, stirring occasionally.
 Remove the lid for the final 2 mins, and don’t let the garlic burn.